-I'm a 38yo guy who's partially blind.
+I'm a 38yo guy who's blind in his left eye.
 Been that way since birth.
 It's a long story, so please don't ask unless you want to be bored to tears.
 I like playing video games, love watching TV and movies (mostly sci-fi/fantasy), and occasionally I enjoy reading and writing (when I'm not running all over hell and back).
 If ya want to know more, just ask.
 Oh, and yes, I am an adult Picky Eater.
 Mostly, I don't eat Fruits or Veggies (they do nasty things to my stomach)!

 I am a big fan of Star Wars, but an even bigger fan of Star Trek.
 So, much of my childhood, up to and including high school, has been mixed with reading about how our history shaped the world as it is today, and watching a sort of "possible history of the future" where humanity gets its shit together, and we eliminate the need for wealth and the acquisition of things.
 Captain Jean-Luc Picard (Patrick Stewart) of the U.S.S.
 Enterprise NCC-1701 D and NCC-1701-E said once "Money doesn't exist in the 24th century.
 The acquisition of wealth is no longer the driving force of our lives.
 We work to better ourselves and the rest of humanity."

 Also, Leonard Nimoy's famous saying as Spock from Star Trek II: The Wrath of Khan", "The needs of the many outweigh the needs of the few, or the one!", and my personal favorite Leonard Nimoy quote, "The more we share, the more we have!"